 This morning, two more bodies of earthquake victims were brought out by the Vietnam People's Army rescue team, bringing the total number of victims found by the team to seven.

-The Vietnam People's Army Rescue Team decided to establish a temporary command post in the Ottara Thiri Hospital area to thoroughly handle all tasks.
+The Vietnam People's Army rescue team decided to establish a temporary command post in the Ottara Thiri Hospital area to thoroughly handle all tasks.

-Previously, on April 1, Ms. Meme Cho - the daughter of the victim trapped and killed in a collapsed building - said that the family of Mr. U Maung Tin (74 years old) lived in building 2386 (in the Bala Tidi area, Zabu Thiri district, capital Naypyidaw) with 3 other families.
+Previously, on April 1, Ms. Meme Cho - the daughter of a victim trapped and killed in a collapsed building - said that the family of Mr. U Maung Tin (74 years old) lived in building 2386 (in the Bala Tidi area, Zabu Thiri district, capital Naypyidaw) with 3 other families.

 The Vietnam People's Army rescue force used sniffer dogs, wall-penetrating radar and image search equipment to determine the exact location of the deceased man.